25 Easy Ways to Get Free Stuff Online

 8. Freeflys

 Freeflys is a popular freebie site that has earned a regular spot on the widely viewed Today Show.
-You can browse free samples by type such as food samples, beauty samples, health samples, samples for kids and more.
+You can browse free samples by type, such as food samples, beauty samples, health samples, samples for kids, and more.

-There is a space where you can register to receive daily emails about Freeflys free samples and other deals, or you can browse for free without signing up.
+They also share hundreds of coupons for everyday items and available sweepstakes entries.
+There is a space where you can register to receive daily emails about Freefly’s free samples and other deals, or you can browse for free without signing up.

 9. TheFreeSite.com